Organizational structure of the Central Intelligence Agency: Directorate of Operations

 The Directorate of Operations (formerly the National Clandestine Service) is responsible for collecting foreign intelligence, mainly from clandestine HUMINT sources, and covert action.
 The name reflects its role as the coordinator of human intelligence activities among other elements of the wider U.S. intelligence community with their own HUMINT operations.
 The Directorate of Operations was created in an attempt to end years of rivalry over influence, philosophy and budget between the United States Department of Defense (DOD) and the CIA.
 In spite of this, the Department of Defense recently organized its own global clandestine intelligence service, the Defense Clandestine Service (DCS), under the Defense Intelligence Agency (DIA).

 The precise present organization of this Directorate is classified.

 It is responsible for collection of foreign intelligence, principally from clandestine HUMINT sources, and covert action.
 The new name reflects its role as the coordinator of all human intelligence activities among various elements of the wider U.S. intelligence community.
 Note that there is an open source function in the office of the Director of National Intelligence, which may be taking over certain legal interviews in the US that previously were the Domestic Contact Division (or Domestic Contact Service).

 While the NCS organization chart has not been published, although there have been prior descriptions of the Directorate of Plans or the Directorate of Operations, a fairly recent organization chart of the Defense Clandestine Service will indicate functions transferred into the NCS, and may well be fairly close to the overall NCS organizational structure.

-The Special Activities Division (SAD) is a division of the Central Intelligence Agency's National Clandestine Service, responsible for covert action paramilitary operations, the collection of intelligence in hostile and/or denied areas and all high threat military and/or intelligence operations when the US government does not wish to be overtly associated with such activities.
+The Special Activities Center (SAC) is a division of the Central Intelligence Agency's National Clandestine Service, responsible for covert action paramilitary operations, the collection of intelligence in hostile and/or denied areas and all high threat military and/or intelligence operations when the US government does not wish to be overtly associated with such activities.
 As such, members of the unit, when on missions, normally do not carry any objects or clothing (e.g., military uniforms) that would associate them with the United States.
 If compromised during a mission, the government of the United States may legally deny their status and all knowledge of their mission.
-SAD officers are a majority of the recipients of the coveted Distinguished Intelligence Cross and the Intelligence Star.
+SAC officers are a majority of the recipients of the coveted Distinguished Intelligence Cross and the Intelligence Star.
 These are the two highest medals for valor in the CIA.
-Not surprisingly, SAD officers also make up the majority of those memorialized on the Wall of Honor at CIA headquarters.
+Not surprisingly, SAC officers also make up the majority of those memorialized on the Wall of Honor at CIA headquarters.
 These Paramilitary Operations Officers were the spearhead of the invasions of Afghanistan and Iraq.